-Some research indicates that COVID-19 may have caused constipation in some people.
-Additionally, lockdown measures may have led to changes in behavior that increase the risk of constipation.
+COVID-19 may cause constipation in some people.
+Additionally, lockdown measures may have led to changes in behavior that increases constipation risk.
 However, research in this area is limited.

 COVID-19 is a respiratory illness resulting from the SARS-CoV-2 virus.
 There have been over 102 million confirmed cases of COVID-19 in the United States since January 2020.
 The disease causes a range of